aeife/astar3d/README.md

 ## A three-dimensional a-star algorithm.
 This is an implementation of the a-star algorithm using realistic three-dimensional pathfinding displayed with WebGL.

-The A-star algorithm is a pathfinding algorithm computing the shortest path between two nodes using a specific heuristc.Focus of this project is the algorithm itself so some graphics and controls are only implemented as prototypes.
+The A-star algorithm is a pathfinding algorithm computing the shortest path between two nodes using a specific heuristc.
+Focus of this project is the algorithm itself so some graphics and controls are only implemented as prototypes.

-For upcoming features,todos and first runtime measurements take a look at the issues on github.
+For upcoming features, todos and first runtime measurements take a look at the issues on github.

 ## Demo
 Try it out [here](http://aeife.github.com/astar3d/app/)!

 ## Features
 * a-star path navigation considering three dimensions
-* 3d graphics using WebGL and Three.js
+* 3D graphics using WebGL and Three.js
 * full customizable three-dimensional level build of cubes
     * easy add and remove cubes
     * impassable wall nodes
-* import and export levels (json)
+* import and export levels (as plain JSON)
 * generate random levels
 	* flat levels with random walls
 	* levels with random walls and random (walkable placed) heights
-* customizable height factor for avoiding heights
+* customizable height factor for avoiding heights during path finding
-* realistic paths
+* realistic paths usable in computer games for example
-    * using all three dimensions to ground navigate
+    * using all three dimensions to compute ground navigatation
     * no flying paths
     * no paths through ground
 * fast algorithm runtime
-    * e.g. 12.000 traversed nodes in 30ms
+    * 12.000 traversed nodes in 30ms
 * integrated runtime tests
     * random tests
     * specific user defined tests

 ## Dependencies
-* jQuery 1.7.1
+* jQuery
 * Three.js

 ## HowTo
-Current controls (will change probably).
+Current controls (will change probably)

 ### generating levels
 * level width and height definable